 - 5.1 Encouragement of open and effective competition - 5.1.1 Open and effective competition is the central operating principle in pursuit of the best outcome. - 5.1.2 Openness requires procurement actions that are visible to the Council, ratepayers and suppliers/contractors.
-The probability of obtaining the best outcome is generally increased in a competitive environment. - 5.1.3 Council will maintain confidentiality in regard to financial contractual arrangements with suppliers, subject to statutory obligations, the Freedom of Information Act and ICAC compliance requiring certain tender and contract information to be made publicly available.

-5.1.5 Council will offer and provide feedback, where sought, to unsuccessful bidders.
+The probability of obtaining the best outcome is generally increased in a competitive environment. - 5.1.3 Council will maintain confidentiality in regard to financial contractual arrangements with suppliers, subject to statutory obligations, the Freedom of Information Act and ICAC compliance requiring certain tender and contract information to be made publicly available. - 5.1.4 Council will create effective competition by maximising the opportunities for firms to do business with Council through the selection of procurement methods suited to market conditions, the nature of the procurement, and the objectives of the procurement overall. - 5.1.5 Council will offer and provide feedback, where sought, to unsuccessful bidders.